nasa/Transform-to-Open-Science/docs/Area4_Moving_To_Openness/Open_Timeline.md

 ### NASA Funding Released
 In 2020, NASA released its first announcements to support [open science](https://nspires.nasaprs.com/external/solicitations/solicitations!init.do#:~:text=E.7%20Support%20for%20Open%20Source%20Tools%2C%20Frameworks%2C%20and%20Libraries ).

-## DoD Data Strategy
+### DoD Data Strategy
-In further support of requirements for data management plans, the DoD released a [Data Strategy](https://media.defense.gov/2020/Oct/08/2002514180/-1/-1/0/DOD-DATA-STRATEGY.PDF).
+In further support of requirements regarding data management plans, the DoD released a [Data Strategy](https://media.defense.gov/2020/Oct/08/2002514180/-1/-1/0/DOD-DATA-STRATEGY.PDF).

+### HHS AHRQ Data Management Policy
+In further support of requirements in the the Public Access Policy, the Agency for Healthcare Research and Quality created a [Data Management Plan Policy](https://grants.nih.gov/grants/guide/notice-files/NOT-HS-20-011.html).
+This policy requires for applicants for AHRQ grants to include data management plans for "managing, storing and disseminating the primary data, samples, physical collections and other supporting materials created or gathered in the course of research funded by AHRQ."

 ## 2021
 ### NASA’s SPD-41